OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### App Bundles

-Android applications can be shipped in two forms: the Android Package Kit (APK) file or an [Application Bundle](https://developer.android.com/guide/app-bundle).
-Application bundles //TODO: HVG!
+Android applications can be shipped in two forms: the Android Package Kit (APK) file or an [Android App Bundle](https://developer.android.com/guide/app-bundle) (.aab).
+Android App Bundles provide all the resources necessary for an app, but defer the generation of the APK and its signing to Google Play.
+//TODO HVG:
+- explain architecture
+- explain how to create testable apps
+- explain dynamic feature testing
+- explain/refer to instant apps

 ##### Manifest